2022zxd/PMR/code/baseline/README.md

-The code in this folder implements the feature extraction process of the baseline.
+The code in this folder implements the feature extraction process of the baseline, you can also directly refer to [this link](https://github.com/aduquet/RENE-PredictingMetamorphicRelations/tree/main).

 you can run like is: